Exit 173 to Exit 64 / 109 miles

 Why Cleveland to Toledo is the flagship route

-Cleveland and Toledo are the two largest cities the Ohio Turnpike directly connects (Akron and Youngstown sit close enough to be served, but neither has a city-centre Turnpike exit; both are reached via short connector drives off I-77 and I-80 respectively).
-The 154-mile stretch carries a substantial portion of the Turnpike's in-state traffic.
+Cleveland and Toledo are the two largest cities the Ohio Turnpike directly connects (Akron and Youngstown sit close enough to be served via Exit 180 and Exit 218, but neither has a city-centre Turnpike exit).
+The 109-mile stretch carries a substantial portion of the Turnpike's in-state traffic.

 For freight, this is the corridor that brings goods from northeastern Ohio manufacturing to the Toledo-area distribution hubs and onwards to Detroit and the upper Midwest.
 For passenger traffic, it is the working-day connector for sales reps, contractors, healthcare workers and anyone running between the two metros.
-For tourists, it is the path to Cedar Point (Exit 187, roughly 30 minutes off the Turnpike), to Put-in-Bay (via Sandusky), to Lake Erie ferries, and to Detroit and southeastern Michigan.
+For tourists, it is the path to Cedar Point (Exit 118, then US-250 north toward Sandusky), to Put-in-Bay ferries, and to Detroit and southeastern Michigan.

 E-ZPass payback for this route

-For a Cleveland-to-Toledo round trip you save $10 with E-ZPass over cash ($5.00 each direction).
-Three round trips clear the $25 transponder deposit.
-For sales reps and contractors making this trip weekly or more, the annual saving over cash is in the $400-$1,000 range plus the avoided exit-attendant queue time.
-The maintenance fee is waived once you hit 30 single trips a month (15 round trips), so any commuter on this route pays zero maintenance.
+For a Cleveland-to-Toledo round trip you save $7.50 with E-ZPass over cash ($3.75 each direction).
+Four round trips clear the $25 deposit plus $3 activation.
+For sales reps and contractors making this trip weekly, the annual saving over cash is roughly $390 (52 round trips) plus the avoided queue time at staffed lanes.
+The $0.75 monthly lease fee is waived once you hit 30 single trips a month (15 round trips).

 FAQ